Theoretical Foundations of Conformal Prediction: Reinterpretations of conformal prediction

-To correct for this issue, we will now see that we should instead find a value $\lambda$ such the coverage is at least $(1-\alpha)(1+1/n)$ on the calibration data.
+To correct for this issue, we will now see that we should instead find a value $\lambda$ such that the coverage is at least $(1-\alpha)(1+1/n)$ on the calibration data.
 That is, we should choose $\hat\lambda$ as

 where $\alpha' = \alpha - \frac{1-\alpha}{n}$.
 The risk threshold $\alpha'$ is slightly lower than the naive value of $\alpha$, indicating that we must be slightly more conservative than the naive plug-in approach to guarantee coverage.
-Though it may not be obvious, this choice of $\hat\lambda$ is exactly equivalent to the split conformal prediction algorithm; the next proposition formalizes this connection.
+This choice of $\hat\lambda$ is exactly equivalent to the split conformal prediction algorithm; the next proposition formalizes this connection.
+See Figure~\ref{fig:split-CP-qhat} for a visualization.